Horizon 8 Architecture

 See Authentication options in Unified Access Gateway Architecture.

-Table 13: Strategy for Authenticating Users Through Unified Access Gateway
+Table 12: Strategy for authenticating users through Unified Access Gateway

 True SSO